XinwenCheng/XinwenCheng/README.md

 ## :technologist: About Me

 My journey as a software developer began in 2006 after graduating from Northeastern University.
 I've spent nearly two decades honing my craft and expanding my skillset, and still as passionate about programming as ever.
 Along the way, I've worked at several companies, big and small.
 I also have had two startups and learned a lot about the entrepreneurial mindset and spirit as well.
-Currently, I'm turning myself from a full-stack developer to a problem solver.
+Currently, I'm transitioning from being a full-stack developer to becoming a problem solver.
 In my free time, I'm learning about indie hacking and exploring new technologies, as I'm always up for a challenge and eager to learn more...

 Well, no more boasting, below are my technical details if you're interested in it.